4. Day of Surgery

 If the Pin Guide is a replica of the denture, seat the Pin Guide and mark the nose and chin to verify final prosthetic accuracy.
 If this is a double arch, the Pin Guide will probably have a bite integrated, so the vertical is not centric and this technique cannot be used.

 - Complete upper full surgery and prosthetic conversion and then lower arch.
 The mandibular Pin Guide has a bite that is designed for the maxillary temporary prosthetic.
 In other words, when the max is finished, use the max teeth to ensure proper seating of the mandibular Pin Guide.

-- Seat both Pin Guides initially and drill all the max and man sites.
-Complete the max case, then flap the mandibular and the holes are already there for the pins.
+- Seat both Pin Guides initially and drill all the maxillary and mandibular sites.
+Complete the maxillary first, then flap the mandibular and the holes are already there for the pins.
 Both methods are acceptable.
 Follow the instructions included with each case for the flapping technique.